ArtofBugs/Nonograms/README.md

 `sudo apt install make`

+You may also need to install java; use

+`sudo apt install default-jre`

+(as of August 2021).

 Now you can pick a puzzle.
 As an example, if I wanted to solve the included heart.non puzzle using all three solvers, I'd type